 Other Types of Blades

-You can use a serrated blade (like that on a fillet knife), a craft knife, or scalpel.
-Both craft knives and scalpel blades are very sharp, relatively cheap, easy to get ahold of, and resist dulling after several uses.
+You can use a serrated blade (like a fillet knife), a craft knife, or a scalpel.
+Both craft knives and scalpel blades are very sharp, relatively cheap, easy to get ahold of and resist dulling after several uses.
 If you’re looking for a less fancy option, they get the job done well.

 Use Long Strokes

 Bread scoring should always be done in confident, quick movements to prevent your knife from dragging along the dough.
-The best scores are done with one large stroke, as opposed to several small ones (unless you are trying to create an intricate pattern).
+Also, the best scores are done with one large stroke instead of several small ones (unless you are trying to create an intricate pattern).

 You will want to be gentle, but not too gentle.
-Light cuts will not make much, if any, impact in the dough.
-That will result in ragged, messy cuts that you will have to connect together, or several re-cuts that could ruin your bread entirely.
+Light cuts will not make much, if any, impact on the dough.
+However, that will result in ragged, messy cuts that you will have to connect or several re-cuts that could ruin your bread entirely.

 It is okay to be a bit nervous when scoring.
-Even if your bread did not turn out as nicely as anticipated, it’s still perfectly edible.
-Just let the knife do the work and be sure that you do not press down on the dough when cutting it.
+However, even if your bread did not turn out as nicely as anticipated, it’s still perfectly edible.
+Just let the knife do the work, and be sure that you do not press down on the dough when cutting it.